 \subsection{Simulation details and basic theory}

-We use the notation \textsc{sc(4)}-$a, b, ...$ to indicate a four-dimensional simple hypercubic lattice with the $a$th nearest neighbors, $b$th nearest neighbors, etc. In the Monte-Carlo simulations, by using a single-cluster growth algorithm (see Refs. \cite{LorenzZiff1998,XunZiff2020,XunZiff2020b} for more details), a site on the lattice of size $L\times L \times L \times L$ with $L=128$ under periodic boundary conditions is chosen as the seed, and an individual cluster begins to grow at that seeded site.
+We use the notation \textsc{sc(4)}-$a, b, ...$ to indicate a four-dimensional simple hypercubic lattice with the $a$th nearest neighbors, $b$th nearest neighbors, etc. In the Monte-Carlo simulations, by using a single-cluster growth algorithm (see Refs.\ \cite{LorenzZiff1998,XunZiff2020,XunZiff2020b} for more details), a site on the lattice of size $L\times L \times L \times L$ with $L=128$ under periodic boundary conditions is chosen as the seed, and an individual cluster is grown from that seeded site.
 We grow many samples of individual clusters for each lattice, which are $5 \times 10^8$ for \textsc{sc(4)}-3, \textsc{sc(4)}-1,3, \textsc{sc(4)}-2,3, \textsc{sc(4)}-1,2, \textsc{sc(4)}-1,2,3, and \textsc{sc(4)}-1,2,3,4 lattices, and $10^8$ for other five lattices.
 Clusters with different sizes are distributed in bins of range of $(2^n, 2^{n+1}-1)$ for $n=0,1,2,\ldots$.
 An upper size of the cluster, which is called the upper size cutoff, needs to be set to halt the growth of clusters larger than that size, to avoid wrapping around the boundaries.
 For clusters still growing when they reach an upper size cutoff, we count them in the last bin.
-Here for site percolation, we set the upper size cutoff to be $2^{15}$ occupied sites for \textsc{sc(4)}-1,2 lattice, \textsc{sc(4)}-1,2,3 lattice; $2^{13}$ for the \textsc{sc(4)}-1,...,9 lattice; and $2^{14}$ for other lattices.
+Here for site percolation, we set the upper size cutoff to be $2^{15}$ occupied sites for the \textsc{sc(4)}-1,2 and \textsc{sc(4)}-1,2,3 lattices, $2^{13}$ for the \textsc{sc(4)}-1,...,9 lattice, and $2^{14}$ for other lattices.
 For bond percolation, we set the upper size cutoff to be $2^{16}$ occupied (wetted) sites for all lattices.

 If one defines $n_{s}(p)$ as the number of clusters (per site) containing $s$ occupied sites, as a function of the site or bond occupation probability $p$, then in the scaling limit, in which $s$ is large and $(p-p_{c})$ is small such that $(p-p_{c})s^\sigma$ is constant, $n_{s}(p)$ behaves as